maxtremaine/sudoku_solver.rs/README.md

 ## To Do

-- [ ] Run cargo build --release to benchmark an optimized binary.
+- [ ] Update README to include reasoning and philosophy